dastrukar/zre4pghd/readme.md

 A simple mod that adds Resident Evil 4/5 styled glowing thing on pickups.

-It should be noted that this mod was made with Hideous Destructor in mind.\
+This mod is intended to run with Hideous Destructor.\
-Although, this mod could possibly work with other mods if tweaked correctly.
+While it can technically run without it, it's not recommended.

 Known issues:
-* After completing a map, the player's items may have their sprite appear in front of the glow, instead of being behind it. *(can be fixed by using "repkup_reload")*
+* After completing a map, the player's items *might* have their sprite appear in front of the glow, instead of being behind it.
+I still have no idea why this occurs. *(can be fixed by using "repkup_reload")*

 ## Default item colours
 * **WHITE**: Skull keys and Computer Maps (keycards not included due to weird bug)